 Our operations are subject to federal, state, national, provincial and local laws and regulations regarding the protection of the environment in the countries which we have storage facilities.
+In some cases, we may acquire land with existing environmental issues, including landfills as an example.
 In the salvage vehicle remarketing industry, large numbers of wrecked vehicles are stored at storage facilities and during that time, spills of fuel, motor oil and other fluids may occur, resulting in soil, surface water or groundwater contamination.
 In addition, certain of our facilities generate and/or store petroleum products and other hazardous materials, including waste solvents and used oil.
 In the U.K., we provide vehicle depollution and crushing services for end-of-life program vehicles.
 We could incur substantial expenditures for preventative, investigative or remedial action and could be exposed to liability arising from our operations, contamination by previous users of certain of our acquired facilities or facilities which we may acquire in the future, or the disposal of our waste at off-site locations.
 Environmental laws and regulations could become more stringent over time and there can be no assurance that we or our operations will not be subject to significant costs in the future.
 Although we have obtained indemnification for pre-existing environmental liabilities from many of the persons and entities from whom we have acquired facilities, there can be no assurance that such indemnifications will be adequate.
 Any such expenditures or liabilities could have a material adverse effect on our consolidated results of operations and financial position.